-The data processing chain has been implemented using the latest version (2020) of the GGG software (Laughner et al., 2024; Wunch et al., 2025).
+The data processing chain has been implemented using the latest version (2020) of the GGG software (Laughner et al., 2023b).

 The level 1 data are timestamped transmission spectra of the atmosphere produced from the FTS interferograms and associated metadata.
-The I2S software (2020 release) performs the fast Fourier transform of single sided interferograms into spectra, including removal of low frequency intensity fluctuations and Mertz phase correction.
-A script checks and only keeps the measurements where both channels are present and prepares the corresponding list for ingestion into GGG.
+The I2S software (2020 release) performs the fast Fourier transform of single sided interferograms into spectra,